MESMerizing-Engineers/MESMerizing-Engineers/docs/about.md

 Chassis and enclosure files will be located in their respective subdirectories.
 These will be fabricated either with a 3D printer, a laser cutter, or water jet.

 Software for the robot will have to be compiled and loaded into their respective MCU's either in LabVIEWW GPU or Nvidia.

-# How to Get Help

-You can request any changes by making a [pull request](https://github.com/MESMerizing-Engineers/MESMerizing-Engineers.github.io/pulls) or opening an issue.

 # Further Reading
 * [Navigation](https://www.intelrealsense.com/visual-navigation-in-robotics/)